 404 The Consequences of Mankind Losing God’s Guidance

-1 From when man first had social sciences, the mind of man was occupied by science and knowledge.
-Then science and knowledge became tools for the ruling of mankind, and there was no longer sufficient room for man to worship God, and no more favorable conditions for the worship of God.
-The position of God sunk ever lower in the heart of man.
-A world in man’s heart with no place for God is dark, empty without hope.
-And so arose many social scientists, historians, and politicians to express theories of social science, the theory of human evolution, and other theories that contravene the truth that God created man, to fill the heart and mind of man.
+1 Since mankind’s contrivance of the social sciences, the mind of man has become occupied by science and knowledge.
+Science and knowledge then have become tools for the ruling of mankind, and there is no longer sufficient room for man to worship God, and no more favorable conditions for the worship of God.
+The position of God has sunk ever lower in the heart of man.
+Without God in his heart, man’s inner world is dark, hopeless and empty.
+Subsequently many social scientists, historians, and politicians have come to the fore to express theories of social science, the theory of human evolution, and other theories that contradict the truth that God created man, to fill the hearts and minds of mankind.

-2 Those who believe that God created everything become ever fewer, and those who believe in the theory of evolution become ever greater in number.
-More and more people treat records of the work of God and His words during the Old Testament age as myths and legends.
+2 Those who believe that God created everything have become ever fewer, and those who believe in the theory of evolution have become ever greater in number.
+More and more people treat the records of the work of God and His words during the age of the Old Testament as myths and legends.
 In their hearts, people become indifferent to the dignity and greatness of God, to the tenet that God exists and holds dominion over all things.
-The survival of mankind and the fate of countries and nations are no longer important to them.
-Man lives in a hollow world only concerned with eating, drinking, and the pursuit of pleasure. … Few people take it upon themselves to seek out where God does His work today, or to look for how He presides over and arranges the destination of man.
+The survival of mankind and the fate of countries and nations are no longer important to them, and man lives in a hollow world concerned only with eating, drinking, and the pursuit of pleasure. … Few people take it upon themselves to seek out where God does His work today, or to look for how He presides over and arranges the destination of man.

-3 Unbeknownst to man, human civilization is less and less able to go according to man’s wishes, and there are even many people who feel that, living in such a world, they are less happy than people who have gone.
+3 Unbeknownst to man, human civilization becomes less and less able to hew to man’s wishes, and there are even many people who feel that, living in such a world, they are less happy than those who have already passed away.
 Even people of countries that used to be highly civilized air such grievances.
 For without the guidance of God, no matter how much rulers and sociologists wrack their brains to preserve human civilization, it is to no avail.
 No one can fill the emptiness in man’s heart, for no one can be the life of man, and no social theory can free man from the emptiness with which he is afflicted.

 Adapted from “God Presides Over the Fate of All Mankind”